-In order to do this you should make sure that at least one linebacker left in zone coverage instead of blitzing.
+In order to do this, you should make sure that at least one linebacker is left in zone coverage instead of blitzing.
 You can do this in the pre-snap option menu by highlighting a player and choosing their individual coverage.

 Get Defensive Players with Great Pass Rushing Stats

-The absolute best two ratings to look for with regards to getting sacks in Madden 23 are obviously power moves and finesse moves.
+The absolute best two ratings to look for with regard to getting sacks in Madden 23 are obviously power moves and finesse moves.